The Royal Kent School

 Safeguarding

-We have a Child Protection and Safeguarding policy and Staff Code of Conduct policy.
-All staff (including supply staff, volunteers and governors) must ensure that they are aware of these and they are also available on the Policies page of this website.
+We have a Safeguarding and Child Protection policy and a Staff Code of Conduct, which reflect the statutory guidance in Keeping Children Safe in Education (most recently updated September 2023).
+All staff (including supply staff, volunteers and governors) must ensure that they are aware of these, and they are also available on the policies page of this website.
 Volunteers working in school have appropriate safeguarding checks and sign a Code of Conduct relating to safeguarding.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with their parents/carers first, unless we have reason to believe that such a move would be contrary to the child’s welfare.